 You don’t want your kid to walk through life tuning the world out, but you also refuse to drive them anywhere with Kidz Bop 32 on repeat.
 This is why kids headphones are a vital piece of parenting tech.
 Unlike adult headphones, however, these pint-sized versions are designed to protect young ears from the potential damage of loud music by limiting volume to around 85 decibels — the recommended listening level according to health experts.
 Many are also foldable, come in fun colors or adorned with graphics, and boast kid-friendly features like inputs that allow them to share what they’re listening to with friends.
 While there are plenty of wireless headphones for kids, Bluetooth headphones for kids, and noise-canceling headphones for kids on the market, and these are 10 of the most highly reviewed.

 Puro Sound Labs BT2200

 Between the “studio-grade audio quality” and the noise-canceling headphones design that drowns out 82 percent of background sounds, get ready to be frustrated every time you call your kids to dinner.
-There is good news: The volume has that 85 dB restrictor and the battery only lasts 18 hours.
-So they’ll definitely be down for breakfast.
+The volume has a 85 dB restrictor and the battery only lasts 18 hours.
 They also fit little ears as young as two-and-a half.

 LilGadgets Connect+ Headphones

 Music is one of the few things that kids actually like to share, and LilGadgets lets them daisy chain headphones together to form one giant kindie conga line.
 The foldable kids headphones come in five colors and have a max volume of 93 dB (still safe, but designed to overcome car and air travel noise).
 There is one curious feature: An inline mic that let’s your 2- to 7-year-old make important hands-free calls to — grandma?